• Skip to primary navigation

 Ingredients

-Morning Glory - Sold in large 1 to 2 pound bunches at most Chinese and Vietnamese grocery stores.
+Morning Glory - Sold in large 1 to 2 pound bunches at most Asian grocery stores.

-Fish Sauce - I use Red Boat fish sauce, sold in most Asian markets and in some mainstream American stores.
+Fish Sauce -I use 3 Crabs Brand or Red Boat fish sauce, sold in most Asian markets and in some mainstream American stores.

 Garlic - Gives rau muong a delicious aroma and flavor.